-No one else has given their readers and workers the ability to get this involved or the power to hold them this accountable.
+No other news organization has given its readers and workers the ability to get this involved or the power to hold them this accountable.
 So it makes sense you have questions.
-You may just want to know why we do it this way.
+May you just want to know why we do it this way.
 Well, we’ve listed answers to the questions we hear most often, but if you don’t see yours here, just drop us a note in the comments or contact Jessica Goldbourn, our Director of Membership, at firstname.lastname@example.org

 Woohoo!
 The Devil Strip is the nation’s first local news co-op!